Deepest-Project/README/README.md

 - Reinforcement Learning
 - General

-Each team performs and shares the research and development with own theme.
+Each team performs and shares the research and implementations of given theme.
 For more information, check it out!